 - Richard Frame plays Timon.
 Richard has appeared in TV shows including Outnumbered, Holby City and Kingdom.
 His theatre credits include Shakespearean plays: The Comedy Of Errors, Richard III and A Midsummer Night’s Dream.

-- Keith Bookman plays Pumbaa.
-Though he’s appeared in Les Misérables, Don Quixote and The Beautiful Game, Keith is better known for his TV work in Spain.
+- Mark Roper plays Pumbaa.
+Mark is a prolific actor who has appeared in Memphis, Oliver, Jailhouse Rock and Sweeney Todd.
+He’s also known for his TV work which includes The Inbetweeners, Humans and Game Of Thrones.
 The oaﬁsh hog will be played by Seth Rogen in the 2019 remake.

 Where did Disney’s The Lion King originally open?